art4711/unpredictable/README.md

 ## Performance ##

-When plugged into math.random each call to Int63 takes 27ns/op on my machine.
+When plugged into math/rand each call to Int63 takes 27ns/op on my machine.
 This compared to the default math.random source which take 8ns/op and compared to buffered `C.arc4random` calls at 35ns/op.
 See [my test repository for more details](https://github.com/art4711/randbench).

+When used as an `io.Reader` this looks even better. `math/rand` can pump 430MB/s on my MacBook, unpredictable does 460MB/s.

 ## Entropy source ##